thaku7469/Careerly/README.md

 ## Deployment

-- The application is deployed on Netlify (frontend) and Render (backend).
+- The application is deployed on Render.

 ## Demo